jd28/rollnw/issues/rollnw-client-area-edit-transition-measurement.md

 ## Observed data

-Measurements used a 1280x720 viewport on an AMD Radeon 890M. `fda` is the default 32x32 new-area initialization: 1,024 placements of one repeated tile, not an authored area distribution. `pvp_area_2` is a varied 32x16 authored area with 512 tiles, 119 tile ids, 7,522 prepared draws and 1,020 local lights.
+Measurements used a 1280x720 viewport on an AMD Radeon 890M. `fda` is the then-current 32x32 new-area initialization: 1,024 placements of one repeated tile, not an authored area distribution.
+The 0.2.0 development line now initializes new areas from a deterministic varied batch of compatible flat default-terrain tile IDs and orientations.
+The `fda` measurements below are therefore historical input-specific results, not measurements of the current new-area distribution. `pvp_area_2` is a varied 32x16 authored area with 512 tiles, 119 tile ids, 7,522 prepared draws and 1,020 local lights.

 The old `fda` selection cache materialized 422,912 world-space triangles and used 15,257,600 bytes.
 Its 64-tile orientation refresh median was 63.03 ms,